REST AND REMEMBER: A YOGA AND CULTURAL RETREAT IN GHANA, WEST AFRICA

 Frequently asked questions

-• ATMs are widely available in Ghana and often offer favorable exchange rates (just be sure to notify your bank before you travel).
-You can also exchange currency at banks, official exchange offices, or directly at the Fiesta Royale Hotel upon arrival.
-We recommend comparing rates, being mindful of fees, and avoiding carrying large amounts of cash.
+ATMs are widely available in Ghana and often offer favorable exchange rates (just be sure to notify your bank before you travel).
+You can also exchange currency at banks, official exchange offices, or hotels upon arrival.
+We encourage you to take the same precautions you would when traveling anywhere—compare rates, be mindful of fees, and avoid carrying large amounts of cash.

 If you’re traveling with a companion or open to sharing with another participant, you’re welcome to request a shared room at a reduced rate.
 Discounts depend on several factors, including bed preference, roommate availability, and room configuration.
 Contact us to explore options and receive a custom discount code.

-• Yes.
+Yes.
 If you’d like a day to settle in and ground before the retreat begins, we encourage you to arrive on Sunday, September 14.
-The optional early arrival package is $200 and includes airport pickup, accommodations, and dinner.
+The optional early arrival package is $200 and includes airport pickup, ground transportation, accommodations, and dinner.

 Depending on your flight time, you're also welcome to join us for a visit to Labadi Beach, a walk through Jamestown, a stop at the Artists’ Alliance Gallery, a visit to a local tailor for custom clothing orders, and a group dinner at Buka Restaurant.